AdrianaPineda/online-learning/README.md

 Webpack brings AMD + CommonJs together, to load modules

 ## Basic concepts

 1. Entry Points

 - Principal module
 - Where other modules are imported
 - Webpack will read this file to generate the bundle
 - One entry point per page
 - With webpack we can have multiple entry points

 2. Output
    We don't want to mix source files to generated

 - Config for result file
   - Where is that file
   - What's it name

 3. Loaders

 - Helps load every type of files (jpg, sass)
 - Everything that is not pure (native) JS and that needs to be exported as js for the browser to understand

 4. Plugins

 - Help us extend webpack features, for example: Uglify to compress files, or to divide our modules in smaller chunks so our app loads faster

 ## Configure environment

 Requirements:

 - node & npm
-- npm init (in terminal)
+- npm init (in terminal) > to start any js app
 - Install webpack: npm install webpack --save-dev
 - Install webpac-cli: npm install webpack-cli --save-devs
 - We can now use webpack.
 Check out the version: npm list webpack. `webpack -v` won't work cause we don't have it installed globally